Name: Francesca Gervasio

 Where do you live?: Napoli, Italy

-Languages: Italian (native), English, French, Hindi-Urdu, Spanish (fluent), Japanese and Portuguese (intermediate), Chinese, Korean, Bahasa Indonesian, German and Russian (beginner).
+Languages: Italian (native), English, French, Hindi-Urdu, Spanish (fluent), Japanese and Portuguese (intermediate), Chinese, Korean, Bahasa Indonesian, German, Romanian, Russian and Turkish (beginner).

 1. What’s your story?
 How did you get into all these languages?